 Bolsheviks and museum

 During the Soviet times the cathedral was seized from the Russian Orthodox community and was used as a branch of the State Historical Museum since 1928.
-It remains a property of Russian Federation up to this day.
+It remains property of Russian Federation up to this day.
 Since 1991 here was renewed church service.

 In 1957 – 1961 there took place a meticulous work to remove the oil layers, painted in the 18th century over the old frescoes.
 The multiple layers of frescoes pose a challenge to restorers – it is not always clear which one of these is the one to be exposed.

-It has been noted though that the building has adverse impact from another important Russian tradition – the military parades on Red Square.
+It has been noted though that the building has an adverse impact from another important Russian tradition – the military parades on Red Square.
 The heavy tanks and jet fighters create cracks in the walls of cathedral.